Santa’s Favorite Cookies

 Speaking of Santa, I happen to know that these are his favorite cookies.
 I mean, why wouldn’t they be?
 They’re brown sugar pudding cookies filled with bright firecracker Christmas sprinkles and holiday M&Ms.

-They’re my favorite cookies…why shouldn’t they be his?
+Santa’s favorite cookies – well, they are my favorite cookies…why shouldn’t they be his?

 This cookie recipe is such an easy one, and it’s totally foolproof.
 I am so in love with pudding cookies, obviously.
 You can make so many flavor combinations: chocolate, butterscotch, coconut, lemon.
 If they make a pudding mix for that flavor, you can make that flavor cookie.